dotCMS/core/docs/examples/osgi/com.dotcms.ruleengine.actionlet/README.txt

 --
 --
 --
-com.dotmarketing.osgi.ruleengine.conditionlet.MyConditionlet
+com.dotmarketing.osgi.ruleengine.Actionlet.SampleOSGiRuleActionlet
 -----------------------------------------------

-Implementation of a Conditionlet object.
+Implementation of a Actionlet object.

 --
 Activator
 ---------

 This bundle activator extends from com.dotmarketing.osgi.GenericBundleActivator and implements BundleActivator.start().
-This activator will allow you to register the Conditionlet object using the GenericBundleActivator.registerConditionlet method
+This activator will allow you to register the Actionlet object using the GenericBundleActivator.registerActionlet method